-Grevillea ‘Poorinda Diadem’ is an erect shrub that reaches a height of two metres with a similar width in our cold climate garden.
+Grevillea ‘Poorinda Diadem’ is an erect shrub that reaches a height of two metres with a similar width.

 The Poorinda hybrids were developed by the late Leo Hodge on his Victorian property.
 In general, including ‘Poorinda Diadem’, all Leo’s hybrids are hardy and free flowering.
 Unfortunately most appear to have gone out of “horticultural fashion”.

 Plant in a sunny site on well-drained soils for best results.
 Very frost tolerant and hard once established.
 Responds well to pruning

 Must be propagated from cuttings to retain ‘true-to-type’ form.

 Grevillea is a diverse genus of about 360 species of evergreen flowering plants native to rainforest and more open habitats in Australia, New Guinea, New Caledonia, Sulawesi and other Indonesian islands east of the Wallace Line.
 NSW currently has about 85 species although with a lot of subspecies and some informal taxa recognised.